Maple syrup: Processing

+Sap is often processed in a "sugar shack", also known as a "sugarhouse", "sugar cabin", "sugar shanty", or cabane à sucre.
 Open pan evaporation methods have been streamlined since colonial days, but remain largely unchanged.
-Sap must first be collected and boiled down to obtain syrup.
 Maple syrup is made by boiling between 20 and 50 volumes of sap (depending on its concentration) over an open fire until 1 volume of syrup is obtained, usually at a temperature 4.1 °C-change over the boiling point of water.
 As the boiling point of water varies with changes in air pressure, the correct value for pure water is determined at the place where the syrup is being produced each time evaporation is begun and periodically throughout the day.
 Syrup can be boiled entirely over one heat source or can be drawn off into smaller batches and boiled at a more controlled temperature.
 Defoamers are often added during boiling.

 Boiling the syrup is a tightly controlled process, which ensures appropriate sugar content.
 Syrup boiled too long will eventually crystallize, whereas under-boiled syrup will be watery, and will quickly spoil.
 The finished syrup has a density of 66° on the Brix scale (a hydrometric scale used to measure sugar solutions).
 The syrup is then filtered to remove precipitated "sugar sand", crystals made up largely of sugar and calcium malate.
 These crystals are not toxic, but create a "gritty" texture in the syrup if not filtered out.